CongducPham/LowCostLoRaGw/README.md

 For the special case of Teensy 31/32, the power saving mode uses the Snooze library provided by the Teensyduino package.
 You can upgrade the Snooze library from their github.
 With the Teensy, you can further use the HIBERNATE mode by uncommenting "USE_HIBERNATE" in the Snooze.h file of the Snooze libary and uncommenting LOW_POWER_HIBERNATE in the temperature example.

+For the special of the Arduino Zero, waking up the board from deep sleep mode is done with the RTC.
+Therefore the RTCZero library from https://github.com/arduino-libraries/RTCZero is used and you need to install it before being able to compile the example for the Arduino Zero.

 Depending on the sensor type, the computation to get the real temperature may be changed accordingly.
 Here is the instruction for the LM35DZ: http://www.instructables.com/id/ARDUINO-TEMPERATURE-SENSOR-LM35/

 The default configuration also use the EEPROM to store the last packet sequence number in order to get it back when the sensor is restarted/rebooted.
 If you want to restart with a packet sequence number of 0, just comment the line "#define WITH_EEPROM"

 Once flashed, the Arduino temperature sensor will send to the gateway the following message \!#3#20.4 (20.4 is the measured temperature so you may not have the same value) prefixed by the application key every 10 minutes (with some randomization interval).
 This will trigger at the processing stage of the gateway the logging on the default ThinkSpeak channel (the test channel we provide) in field 3.
 At the gateway, 20.4 will be recorded on the provided ThingSpeak test channel in field 3 of the channel.
 If you go to https://thingspeak.com/channels/66794 you should see the reported value.

-The program has been tested on Arduino Uno, Mega2560, Nano, Pro Mini, Mini, Due.
+The program has been tested on Arduino Uno, Mega2560, Nano, Pro Mini, Mini, Due, Zero.
 We also tested on the Teensy3.1/3.2 and the Ideetron Nexus.
 The SX1272 lib has been modified to change the SPI_SS pin from 2 to 10 when you compile for the Pro Mini, Mini (Nexus), Nano or Teensy.

 An interactive end-device for sending LoRa messages with the Arduino IDE
 ========================================================================

-With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and check that "#define IS_SEND_GATEWAY" is uncommented.
+With the Arduino IDE, open the Arduino_LoRa_InteractiveDevice sketch.
 Then compile it and upload to an Arduino board.
-It is better to use a more powerful (and with more RAM memory) Arduino platform for building the interactive device otherwise stability issues can occur.
+It is better to use a more powerful (and with more RAM memory such as a MEGA) Arduino platform for building the interactive device otherwise stability issues can occur.

 By default, the interactive end-device has address 6 and runs in LoRa mode 1.